Grow visibly thicker, fuller hair

 • Might have a second transplant at a later stage

-• Want to finish your transplant in one session, which will be about eight hours
+• Want to finish your transplant in one session, which will take about eight hours

 • Are on a tighter budget